25 Best Things to Do on Molokai, Hawaiʻi

 Yelp: Hiro’s ʻOhana Grill

-What NOT to Do!
+What NOT to Do When Visiting Hawaiʻi!

 When I wrote this list for the other islands, it was with the intention that crime is a real issue.
-However, on Molokai, I’d say not so much.
-But don’t get complacent.
+However, on Molokai, I’d say not so much, but don’t get complacent.

 This is a hard one, but hear me out.
-I’m recommending some local things in this blog that will potentially take you to parts of the island where you don’t want to stand out, and this goes back to my number one under this section.
-Tourists are good, easy, and vulnerable targets for crime and petty theft.
+I’m recommending a number of local things in this blog that will potentially take you to parts of the island where you don’t want to stand out, which ties back to my number one under this section—tourists are easy, vulnerable targets for crime and petty theft.

-Take any rental car stickers/ logos off the side of the car.
+So, how do you avoid looking like a tourist?
+Don’t make your rental car look like a rental car.
+Don’t have your rental full of suitcases, beach toys, and towels whenever possible.
+In addition, take any rental car stickers/ logos off the side of the car.
 I’ve seen rentals with stickers over the door seals to show that it has been through enhanced cleaning.

-I’m really just trying to come up with things that come to my mind when I can obviously spot a tourist.
-To me, tourists really stand out to me when they pronounce the names of other islands wrong.
+I’m really just trying to come up with things that come to my mind when I can obviously spot a visitor.

-This happens all too often with visitors harassing our endemic and endangered Hawaiian Monk Seals.
-There are strict penalties for doing this, and visitors have been hunted down and prosecuted because of social media posts in the past.
+There are strict penalties for ignoring these laws, and visitors have been tracked down and prosecuted because of social media posts in the past.

 Native Hawaiian Plants on Molokai